Costa Del Sol

 The Costa del Sol offers kilometres of beach that show a nice liveliness in the larger cities and resorts.
 Next to that, the coast also offers beautiful smaller bays.

 The most popular beaches are:

-Costa del Sol also has some beautiful nudist beaches.
+The Costa del Sol also has some beautiful nude beaches.